More Than Words Can DescribeDec 19, 2019

 More than words can describe

 While I encourage you to consider doing the same activity Roberto did, using this poem and image with students can be a good idea for different reasons.
 Below are some potential tasks and academic exercises you can take on with students.

 Task 1- In partners, students can select a line from the poem that would be a great caption for the image.
 They can present their idea to the class and explain why by answering questions such as: how does that line highlight the picture in a unique way?
 Does the line you chose help us to understand or call us to imagine?

 Task 2- Students can discuss how the poem might offer insight or a new point of view.
 Here, you can help them see how the photographer may have had a purpose in this image, but the message can shift based on the reader/viewer.
 You can engage here in a conversation about the author’s purpose and effectiveness of a message.

 Task 3- Discuss how poetry and image go hand in hand to express thoughts, emotions, and speak to social causes.
 There is something to be said about two mediums that either uses no words (photography) or minimal words (poetry) to convey a message.
 Discuss with students: how does this poem pull out (metaphorical) words from this picture?
 What are all the words you would use to explore the emotions in this picture?

-Helping students to develop social-emotional competencies with students is very important, as you know, and writing/literacy is a great avenue for that.
+Helping students to develop social-emotional competencies is very important, as you know, and writing/literacy is a great avenue for that.
 Our work with families and young people in extracurricular settings always involved the presence of poetry.
-Adding visual literacy to the skill set is not a bad idea, either.
-We hope you use this poem and the picture in your class with students.
-Share with us how it went at [email protected].
+Adding visual literacy to the skill set is a plus.
+We hope you use this poem and the picture (see link above, image #9) in your class with students.
+Share with us how it goes!

 Don't miss a beat!